rajeevrajchal/zap-task/README.md

 ## Instructions

-1. Fork this repo
+1. Clone this repo
 2. Push your work
-3. When you're done, create a pull request
-4. Send us an email with the link to your pull request
+3. Send us an email with the link to your public repository

 ## Code